GB127/SRC-statistics/README.md

 The rank is shown on the x axis, and the time is on the y axis.
 The analysed runner's rank is shown with an arrow.

 NOTE : The plot removes some entries that have a way too high time compared to the WR.
 This is to avoid an entirely crushed plot.
 Currently, the cut off is 6 times the WR.
-In other words : if an entry's time is 6 times higher the WR, it won't be displayed on the plot.
+In other words : if an entry's time is 6 times higher the WR or higher, it won't be displayed on the plot.

 ## All PBs:
+### The histograms of PBs vs. WR:
+Coming soon!
+### The histograms of PBs:
 Selecting all PBs will display 4 histograms gathering the infos of all PBs.
 On the top left : Histogram of all the runs time frequency.
 On the top right : Histogram of all the PBs time frequency.